Kurorororo/numeric-fast-downward/README.md

 rm Osi-0.107.9.tgz
 ```

-#### Gurobi IP models
+#### Gurobi
-If you want to use the IP models with Gurobi (implemented in `src/search/gurobi_compilation`), please install Gurobi and export the following environment variables.
+Please install Gurobi and export the following environment variables.
 Suppose that Gurobi is installed in `/opt/gurobi911`.

 ```bash